Master of Science (M.S.)

 - Communication Law

 - Emerging Communication Technologies

 The program is designed to enhance effectiveness and leadership skills central to various applications of professional communication, such as:

 - Communication research

 Deadline for fall semester is July 15; winter is November 15; and spring/summer is March 15.
 The $30 application fee is waived for undergraduate alumni of Grand Valley.
 Please visit gvsu.edu/gradapply/.

 - The program is designed with working professionals in mind.
 Courses are scheduled during evening hours and are offered at Grand Valley's Robert C. Pew Grand Rapids Campus.

-- Taken part time, the M.S. in communication can be completed in two to three years with assistantships available on a competitive basis.
+- Taken part time, the program can be completed in 2-3 years, with assistantships available on a competitive basis.

-- The School of Communications has many ties with business, community, and cultural organizations and has contacts with experts in a variety of areas in communications.
-These contacts serve as outstanding resources both within the classroom and for internships.
+- The program has many ties with business, community, and cultural organizations, and has contacts with experts in a variety of areas in communications.
+These contacts serve as outstanding resources both within the classroom as well as for internships.

 “As a young working professional, the master's in communications program was the perfect fit for me.
 The interactive approach of the faculty paired with the practical application of the subject matter made attending class a lot of fun.
 I was actually able to go to class at night and apply what I learned the next day at work.”